-- B. Do not supply information or documentation required by the application process or fail to supply the information in a timely manner; - C. Have failed to respond to a written request for information or a request to declare their continued interest in the program; - D. Have a history of not meeting financial obligations, especially rent; - E. Do not have the ability to maintain (with assistance) their housing in a decent and safe condition where such habits could adversely affect the health, safety, or welfare of other residents; - F. Have a history of criminal activity by any household member involving crimes of physical violence against persons or property and any other criminal activity including drug-related criminal activity that would adversely affect the health, safety, or well being of other tenants or staff or cause damage to the property; - G. Have a history of disturbing neighbors or destruction of property; - H. Currently owes rent or other amounts to any housing authority in connection with their public housing or Section 8 programs; - I. Have committed fraud, bribery or any other corruption in connection with any Federal housing assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived there from; - J. Were evicted from assisted housing within three years of the projected date of admission because of drug-related criminal activity involving the personal use or possession for personal use; - K. Were evicted from assisted housing within five years of the projected date of admission because of drug-related criminal activity involving the illegal manufacture, sale, distribution, or possession with the intent to manufacture, sell, distribute a controlled substance as defined in Section 102 of the Controlled Substances Act, 21 U.S.C.
+- G. Have a history of disturbing neighbors or destruction of property; - H. Currently owes rent or other amounts to any housing authority in connection with their public housing or Section 8 programs; - I. Have committed fraud, bribery or any other corruption in connection with any Federal housing assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived there from; - J. Were evicted from assisted housing within five years of the projected date of admission because of drug-related criminal activity involving the personal use or possession for personal use; - K. Were evicted from assisted housing within five years of the projected date of admission because of drug-related criminal activity involving the illegal manufacture, sale, distribution, or possession with the intent to manufacture, sell, distribute a controlled substance as defined in Section 102 of the Controlled Substances Act, 21 U.S.C.
 802; - L. Are illegally using a controlled substance or are abusing alcohol in a way that may interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents.
 HACM may waive this requirement if: - 1.
 The person demonstrates to HACM's satisfaction that the person is no longer engaging in drug-related criminal activity or abuse of alcohol; - 2.
 Has successfully completed a supervised drug or alcohol rehabilitation program; - 3.
 Has otherwise been rehabilitated successfully; or

-- 4. Is participating in a supervised drug or alcohol rehabilitation program. - M. Have engaged in or threatened abusive or violent behavior towards any HACM staff or residents; - N. Have a household member who has ever been evicted from public housing; - O. For public housing units located in a Low Income Housing Tax Credit property, any household member expected to be living in the unit evicted from any property; - P. Have a family household member who has been terminated under the voucher program; - Q. Have an outstanding warrant under any relevant police jurisdiction; - R. Denied for Life: If any family member has been convicted of manufacturing or producing methamphetamine (speed) in a public housing development or in a Section 8 assisted property; - S. Denied for Life: Has a lifetime registration under a State sex offender registration program.
+- 4. Is participating in a supervised drug or alcohol rehabilitation program. - M. Have engaged in or threatened abusive or violent behavior towards any HACM staff or residents; - N. Have a household member who has ever been evicted from public housing; - O. For public housing units located in a Low Income Housing Tax Credit property, any household member expected to be living in the unit evicted from any property; - P. Have a family household member who has been terminated under the voucher program; - Q. Have an outstanding warrant for crimes of violence to persons or property under any relevant police jurisdiction; - R. Denied for Life: If any family member has been convicted of manufacturing or producing methamphetamine (speed) in a public housing development or in a Section 8 assisted property; - S. Denied for Life: Has a lifetime registration under a State sex offender registration program.

-7.5 INFORMAL REVIEW
+8.5 INFORMAL REVIEW